3000 Robert Trent Jones Trail,

 All the par-3’s are amazing but the most memorable has to be the 230-yard 15th with an island green that might be the best one-shot hole on the trail.

 The Links Course reportedly has the strongest finishing hole on the Trail, but the Short Course was absolutely outstanding.
 With a good combination of short and long holes, some uphill, some downhill and more than half touching the lake, every hole is unique and what I’d consider a signature hole anywhere else.

-Dave Finn is our Canadian Correspondent.
-To read more about golf in Alabama visit his website at:
+To read more about golf in Alabama visit Dave Finn's website at: